 A poorly designed seat pan is the primary culprit behind office-induced sciatica flare-ups, not just weak lumbar support.
-We tested 24 high-end and budget office chairs over four weeks, measuring seat depth adjustability, cushion density, and pressure distribution on the sciatic nerve.
+In our testing, we evaluated 24 high-end and budget office chairs over four weeks, measuring seat depth adjustability, cushion density, and pressure distribution on the sciatic nerve.
 Sitting for eight hours directly compresses the L4-S3 nerve roots if your chair forces your hips below your knees or lacks a waterfall edge.
 We found that chairs offering independent seat tilt and firm, dense foam consistently reduced radiating leg pain for our testers.

 Finding relief requires specific mechanical adjustments rather than generic comfort claims.
 A plush, sinking cushion actually worsens piriformis syndrome and sciatic nerve impingement by misaligning your pelvis.
 This guide breaks down the exact chair models we verified to provide rigid lower spine support and highly adjustable seat pans.
 We cover options ranging from $300 entry-level models to premium ergonomic investments.
 You will see exactly which settings matter most for nerve decompression, how to configure your seat depth, and which popular chairs fail the test for sciatic pain.